Skip to content

 Course Statement

 This course draws on information from a range of disciplines.
 This allows in-depth analysis of relevant, local contemporary issues through to those of an increasingly globalised world.
-This course draws on information from multiple disciplines within a range of contexts.
-We consider our place in an increasingly globalised world and recognise the significance of local contemporary issues.
 Geographers learn through their feet and through field trips, students will apply and enhance their classroom learning.

 Learning Outcomes